iso-ai/isopro/README.md

 ## Features

 - **Custom Environment Creation**: Easily create and manage custom simulation environments for LLMs.
-COMING SOON
 - **Conversation Simulation**: Simulate and analyze conversations with AI agents using various user personas.
-COMING SOON
 - **Adversarial Testing**: Conduct adversarial simulations to test the robustness of LLM-based systems.
-COMING SOON
 - **Reinforcement Learning**: Implement and experiment with RL algorithms in LLM contexts.
-COMING SOON
 - **Utility Functions**: Analyze simulation results, calculate LLM metrics, and more.
 - **Flexible Integration**: Works with popular LLM platforms like OpenAI's GPT models, Claude (Anthropic), and Hugging Face models.
-- **Orchestration Simulation**: Manage and execute complex multi-agent simulations with different execution modes. **NOW AVAILABLE**
+- **Orchestration Simulation**: Manage and execute complex multi-agent simulations with different execution modes.

 # isopro